 Northside School, located at 520 North Genesee Street, houses 250 Pre-kindergarten through second grade students with one section of pre-kindergarten and three sections of each at kindergarten through second grade.
-We offer a choice between half-day and full day kindergarten, with the great majority of our parents choosing the full day option.
+We offer a choice between half-day and full day kindergarten, with the great majority of our parents choosing the full-day option.

 Our facility was built in 1967, with an addition to the original building being completed in 2001.
-The original section of the building houses our Pre-school, kindergarten and first grade classes, and the new addition houses our second grade classes.
+The original section of the building houses our pre-school, kindergarten and first grade classes, and the new addition houses our second grade classes.
 We have an active and productive Parent Teacher Organization, which serves both Northside and Southside Schools.
 The PTO sponsors and works on a variety of projects which enhance our school’s learning climate and which help provide additional educational experiences for the children.

-Jennifer Oetting, Principal, Northside School
+Andy Harridge, Principal, Northside School